Yoto Player vs Yoto Mini: Which one should you get?

 We follow a lot of Montessori principles in our house and the Yoto has been a wonderful screen-free addition to provide our children entertainment beyond playing with their toys.

-We love having both the original Yoto Player and the Yoto mini.
+We love having both the Yoto Player and the Yoto mini.

 They serve different purposes in our house with the Yoto player acting as a bedside companion while the Yoto mini is great for travel and car rides.